 Yes.
 The non-custodial parent (the parent the child lives with for less than half the year) can claim the child on his/her income tax return if the custodial parent agrees and signs IRS Form 8332 - Release of Claim to Exemption for Child by Custodial Parent.

-The non-custodial parent (the parent the child lives with for less than half the year) can claim the child on his/her income tax return if the divorce judgment, divorce decree or custody order says so.
+The non-custodial parent can also claim the child on their income tax return if the divorce judgment, divorce agreement, or custody order says so.

 What happens when both parents claim a child on an income tax return?

 Sometimes, the non-custodial parent claims the child on his/her income taxes first.
 Do not worry.
 If you are the custodial parent, you can still claim the child on your income taxes.
 However, please keep your safety in mind.
-And, please note that the IRS may review your entire tax return.
+The IRS should notify you that the dependent has been claimed by another party, and assign the tax credit to you if you are the custodial parent.
+To do this, the IRS may need to review your entire tax return.

-- You will not be able to e-file your income taxes.
-Your tax preparer will need to print and mail your tax returns to the IRS.
+- You will not be able to file your income taxes electronically.
+You or your tax preparer will need to print and mail your tax returns to the IRS.

 - You and the non-custodial parent may be audited by the IRS.
 If you are audited by the IRS, you will need to provide proof that your child lived with you for more than half the year.
 You can use a custody order, a child support order, school records, and medical records to prove that your child lives with you.